flipperdevices/flipperzero-firmware/applications/external/espflasher/lib/esp_serial_flasher/README.md

 * `MD5_ENABLED`

-If enabled, `esp-serial-flasher` is capable of verifying flash integrity after writing to flash.
+If enabled, `esp_serial_flasher` is capable of verifying flash integrity after writing to flash.

 Default: Enabled
 > Warning: As ROM bootloader of the ESP8266 does not support MD5_CHECK, this option has to be disabled!